Spotlight on Equine Nutrition Book Series

 Purchase your signed and personalized copy here - $14.95 each

 Or, SAVE and choose Packages at discounted prices:

 Order all current SEVEN Titles -- $92.65 - SAVE $12!

 Order FOUR titles** -- $53.80 -- SAVE $6!

 ** If you would like five or six titles, order the package of four, and add additional topics at $14.95 each.

 Add Feed Your Horse Like A Horse to your order:

 Click here to purchase previously recorded teleseminars

 Juliet M. Getty, Ph.D. is an internationally respected writer and lecturer on equine nutrition.
 She is the former Nutrition Editor for the Horse Journal, and her comprehensive reference book, Feed Your Horse Like a Horse, has educated countless horsemen and women in the science behind sound equine feeding practices.
-Her informative e-newsletter, Forage for Thought, is read by several thousand subscribers every month; she is also available for private consultations and speaking engagements.
+Her informative e-newsletter, Forage for Thought, is read by several thousand subscribers every month; she is also available for private consultations.
 Dr. Getty offers a generous serving of other equine nutrition knowledge at www.GettyEquineNutrition.com